cse210-fa24-group2/cse210-fa24-group2/specs/adrs/techStackADR.md

 - **Database**: PostgreSQL for robust data management.
 - **Deployment Platform**: Render, for easy deployment and management.

-We align our tech stack with the project's requirements, scopa and the team's capabilities.
+We align our tech stack with the project's requirements, scope and the team's capabilities.
 This tech stack and deployment choice enable us to develop a functional, user-friendly dashboard.